RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 With microservices, the model now has boundaries that are hard to move, and the possibility of a large scale redesign is essentially lost.
 If you get these boundaries wrong, you end up with a lot of small, coupled services, which is absolutely worse than a large, coupled model in a monolith.

 So here is the compromise: how confident are you in your ability to extract and maintain a useful, simple, decoupled model?
-How much splitting into small pieces are you willing to bet on it?
+And how much splitting into small pieces are you willing to bet on it?

 ### The technology zoo

-Like in everything else, flexibility in technology options is great.
-But it comes with a price.
+Like in everything else, flexibility in technology options is great, but it comes with a price.
 Instead of one technology stack to master, you now have two, three, five, ten of them, each possibly made of multiple languages, frameworks, librairies and tools!
 And we are not only talking about development skills, but rather about a company-wide matter, from development and testing to integration, build tooling, deployment, configuration, monitoring, performance management, security...
 Having multiple technologies in production means having to maintain a pool of experts for each of them, in each department.
 Otherwise, the next rewrite from scratch will not be because of code quality but because of a lack of skills to implement simple changes.